 • Ice or snow is accumulating as a motorist travels through a storm

 Were you injured after another driver failed to sufficiently clean off his or her vehicle?
-As you recover from your injuries and deal with an insurance company that won’t fairly compensate you in the aftermath, get assistance from Trantolo & Trantolo’s car accident lawyers.
+As you recover from your injuries and deal with an insurance company that won’t fairly compensate you in the aftermath, get assistance from Trantolo & Trantolo’s Connecticut car accident lawyers.
 To learn more, contact us today.